Executives and Cloud-First go hand in hand.

 For example, comprehensively trained organisations are better able to realistically assess security concerns, to implement security safeguards, and to build improved or additional security processes or procedures, if necessary.

-The 7 Essentials of a Cloud-First Transformation
+The 7 Essentials of an Executive led Cloud-First Transformation

 Getting executives onboard is just the first step in making a successful transition to Cloud-First.
 To learn the next steps in the journey check out our blog on the 7 Essentials of a Successful Cloud-First Transformation.